 On the programme you’ll be employed by CAP and paid a basic salary for the hours that you work in your department each week.
-The training CAP will provide is classed as voluntary as you’ll receive free top quality teaching and investment from a range of leaders within CAP, including regular input from both the Founder and the CEO of the charity.
-As you’re taking part in the CAP Internship programme, you’ll also be able to apply for our discounted accommodation.
+The training CAP will provide is within your working day, and you’ll receive free top quality teaching and investment from a range of leaders within CAP, including input from the CEO of the charity, and other members of the Core team.

 What hours do I work and do I get holidays?

-The normal hours of the internship are Monday to Friday, 8:45am to 5pm.
-This includes 30 hours of department work and additional self development time.
+The normal hours you'll be expected to work are Monday to Friday, 8:45am to 5pm.
+Development days are timetabled in throughout the year.
 There are lots of other optional things you can choose to get involved with as well, such as volunteering at CAP training days and supporter events.
-You’ll have a mixture of fixed (Christmas and Easter) and flexible holidays throughout the year.
+You’ll have a mixture of compulsory bank holidays and flexible holidays throughout your time with us.